asmitgtasa/project-props/Readme.md

 # Project Props
-Project Props is a mod project which plans to give the 3D era GTA games Like GTA San Andreas, Vice City & Liberty City a little touch of realism by increasing map details by adding Props in those maps.
-It's sad that Rockstar couldn't give a high details to these maps because of the technical's limitations of consoles of that time PS2/X-Box.
-But in the HD era games, they filled all the empty space with many props.
-As a result the HD era games are looking so realistic & immersed.In this regard the 3rd era games are lacking too much.
-Vice City & Liberty City got only a few props, San Andreas got props but still the game lacks cause there are many empty grounds.
-So the main aim of this project is to make the games realastic by adding as many props as possible in these games.
+**Project Props is a mod project which seeks to provide the 3D era GTA San Andreas a little touch of realism by increasing map details via adding objects.It's sad that R* couldn't give a high details to these maps because of the technical limitations of consoles of that time , PS/PS2 and ended up leaving the empty map in some parts.
+The purpose of this mod is to simply add as much as possible of cover these empty spaces, giving more life to the game & making it realistic & immersed.**

 #  Supported Games